 Today is National Illinois Day and Pearl Harbor Remembrance Day.
-While Illinois and Pearl Harbor are thousands of miles apart, like all of American in 1941, the two are forever linked.Continue reading “Illinois and an American Day of Infamy”
+While Illinois and Pearl Harbor are thousands of miles apart, like all of America in 1941, the two are forever linked.Continue reading “Illinois and an American Day of Infamy”

 Every year on this Day, December 7th, I’ve share posts and recipes revolving around the obvious – the attack on Pearl Harbor that propelled America into World War II.
 Next year will mark the 80th Anniversary.
 Wow!Continue reading “The Illinois Pearl Harbor Connection”